Declares the name of a structure and gives its implementation.

 See Declaration Contexts and Default Access Levels for more information.

 A bit field is an integer member with a width in bits specified in code.

 You use the data types

 UBits only in a structure.

-You must supply the width between parentheses immediately after
+You must supply the width between parentheses after one of these keywords.

 The width must be an integer literal in the range 1 thru 128.

 UBits is short for “unsigned bit field”.